RB03/Encryptor/README.md

 # Encryptor
-Encryptor is a file encryption app for android (AES 256 / AES 128)
+Encryptor is a file and text encryption app for android (AES 256 / AES 128)